 Below are some of the most common types of truck accidents.

-- Rear-End Collisions – Rear-end collisions happen when a truck crashes into the backside of another vehicle.
-This can be caused by malfunctioning or poorly maintained brakes, an overloaded trailer, or simple driver negligence such as being distracted by a cell phone, speeding, or tired driving.
+- Rear-End Collisions – Rear-end collisions are just like any other rear-end accident, with the truck cab crashing into the back of another vehicle.
+However, the weight of a commercial truck significantly increases the damage done to the receiving vehicle.
+This accident can be caused by malfunctioning or poorly maintained brakes, an overloaded trailer, or simple driver negligence like being distracted by a cell phone, speeding, or tired driving.

 Severity of Truck Accident Injuries

-Most truck accidents result in injuries, though depending on the circumstances and type of accident, the injuries can range in severity.
+Most truck accidents result in injuries, though depending on the circumstances and type of accident, the injuries will range in severity.

 Below are some common injuries suffered from involvement in a truck accident:

-- Broken Bones – Bone fractures or breaks are a frequently sustained injury for victims of commercial truck accidents.
+- Broken Bones – Bone fractures or breaks are frequently sustained injuries for victims of commercial truck accidents due to a truck’s ability to crush smaller vehicles.
 The recovery time for a bone fracture or break depends on the severity of the injury and the age of the victim.

-- Head & Neck Injuries – Truck accidents often cause victims to experience head and neck injuries such as whiplash, concussions, contusions, hematoma, or hemorrhaging in the brain.
-While some of these injuries may be immediately apparent, it is not uncommon for the effects of the injury to remain unnoticed until days or months after the accident.
+- Head & Neck Injuries – Truck accidents often cause victims to experience head and neck injuries such as whiplash, concussion, contusion, hematoma, and brain hemorrhaging.
+While some of these injuries will be immediately apparent after the accident, it is not uncommon for symptoms of these kinds of injuries to show up weeks or months after the initial incident.
+This is why a hospital visit is crucial after an accident, so that those involved may be cleared of internal injury.

-- Spinal Cord Injuries – Spinal cord injuries are among the most severe injuries suffered in truck accidents.
-Depending on the severity of the impact and the location of the spinal cord damage, the injury can result in partial or complete paralysis.
+- Spinal Cord Injuries – Spinal cord injuries rank among the most severe wounds truck accident survivors obtain.
+Depending on the severity of the impact and the location of the spinal cord damage, the injury can result in partial or complete paralysis for the rest of the patient’s life.

-- Lacerations – Cuts and other lacerations are another common injury after being involved in a truck accident.
-While some lacerations are minor injuries that do not require immediate medical attention, others may require hospitalization to stitch the laceration or repair any damage to tissue or organs.
+- Lacerations – Cuts and other lacerations are common injuries after a truck accident.
+While some lacerations are minor wounds that do not require medical attention, others gashes require hospitalization for stitching and repairing damage sustained to tissue or organs.

-- Amputations – In some cases, the injury sustained in a truck accident may require doctors to amputate one or more of the victim's limbs.
-Amputations have life-altering consequences and can require the victim to relearn how to perform even the most basic daily activities.
+- Amputations – In some cases, the accident can result in an arm or leg being pinned under or against a vehicle.
+In this circumstances, the injured may have to undergo an amputation.
+Amputations have life-altering consequences that force the victim to relearn how to perform even the most basic daily activities.

 Getting Compensated for Your Injuries

 If you were injured in a commercial truck accident, you may be entitled to compensation.
-That means you may be able to secure financial recovery for medical bills, lost wages, and pain and suffering.
-Because commercial truck accidents can be more complex than a typical passenger vehicle accident, you will likely want to consult with an experienced truck accident lawyer to determine the full value of your case.
-At Arnold & Itkin, we have won more than $1 billion in verdicts and settlements for our clients and know how to take on major trucking companies.
+That means you may be able to secure financial recovery for medical bills, lost wages, and for your pain and suffering.
+Because commercial truck accidents are more complex than a typical passenger vehicle accident, you will likely want to consult with an experienced truck accident lawyer to determine the full value of your case.
+At Arnold & Itkin, we have won more billions in verdicts and settlements for our clients and know how to take on major trucking companies.
+We can perform the work necessary to find out who is liable in an accident case.

-Contact one of our truck accident lawyers today to learn how we can help you.
+Contact one of our truck accident lawyers today at (888) 490-0442 to learn how we can help you.
+We offer free consultations for anybody seeking legal help.